 Faculty of Health Sciences Care and Intervention in Mental Health and Learning Disability Continuing Professional Development Individual module Level of study Please select a level How to apply What you'll study This module aims to give you the understanding needed to work with people experiencing mental health conditions or a learning disability.
 As well as developing your skills and knowledge to better support patients across a range of settings, you'll also develop an awareness of legislation and policy, effective communication, and conditions relative to mental health and learning disability.
 Starts in: Duration: September 12 weeks (1 semester) This module is delivered on Thursday afternoons on campus.
 Get in touch Module Leader Debbie Crickmore +44 (0)1482 463103 Admissions Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Clinical placements give our students the skills, experience and support to become confident and compassionate health practitioners.
 Expert staff work with NHS clinicians to deliver programmes from ‘bite-size’ taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements There are no formal entry requirements for this module.
 Related courses Care and Support in Mental Health and Learning Disability Caring for People with Long Term Health Conditions Perinatal Mental Health Fees and funding Home/EU: £1,540 (per 20 credit module) International: Please contact firstname.lastname@example.org Funding may be available through your employer.
-If you’re self-funding, you may be eligible for a Professional and Career Development Loan from the government.